Where to Eat in Chinatown NY: 10 best restaurants

 Dishes at Xi’an Famous Foods| ©Robyn Lee

-If you are a fan of spicy food, one of the mandatory stops after the Chinatown tour is Xi'an Famous Foods.
-This is a restaurant dedicated to the traditional cuisine of Xi'an, an ancient city in central China that played a major role in the famous Silk Road.
+If you’re a fan of spicy food, one of the must-visit stops after your Chinatown tour is Xi’an Famous Foods.
+This restaurant specializes in the traditional cuisine of Xi’an, an ancient city in central China that played a significant role in the famous Silk Road.

-With its dishes, Xi'an Famous Foods transports you to the Far East in a single bite.
-In its menu you will find a wide variety of options to choose from, but the lamb and cumin burger, dumplings, dumplings or handmade noodles are spectacular.
-I recommend accompanying it with a delicious cold jasmine tea.
+With its dishes, Xi’an Famous Foods transports you to the Far East in a single bite.
+The menu offers a wide variety of options to choose from, but the lamb and cumin burger, meatballs, dumplings, and handmade noodles are spectacular.
+I recommend pairing it with a delicious iced jasmine tea.

-This place located at 45 Bayard Street is a perfect place to make a quick stop for a tasty and cheap meal.
-The service is very fast, so if you are very hungry, you will be served right away.
+This spot located at 45 Bayard Street is the perfect place for a quick stop to grab a tasty and affordable meal.
+The service is lightning-fast, so if you’re really hungry, they’ll serve you right away.

 • Address: 45 Bayard St., New York, NY 10013.